marian-stanciulica/Foodybite/README.md

 I've been using TDD for over a year now and I really like it because it helps me to break down tasks and solve one problem at a time.
 Also, I find it interesting how the design evolves naturally when using TDD.
 Additionally, it helped me understand better what I was trying to build before writing code while increasing my confidence in the correctness of the system afterwards.

+The foundation for my testing strategy was to use unit tests for testing the system internals (without hitting external systems, like the network or the disk).
+In addition, I use `End-to-End` tests to test the integration with the network infrastructure and `Cache Integration` tests to test the integration with the disk and keychain.
+Furthermore, I use snapshot tests to validate the layout of the screens.

 ### Summary Table

 | Strategy | Count | Duration (s) |